mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 8 Great!
 That's static files for us!

-## How about passing some dynamic data (typically from MySQL) to an HTML template?
+## How about passing some dynamic data to an HTML template

 Let's say we have some comic books stored in our MySQL database.
 Let's furthermore say that we've just started modelling our data, and every comic book is pretty barren, and only has an `id` and a `title`.